Black Friday: how to budget for Christmas

 - Budget your shop – put money aside in a flexible savings account or a separate account.
 This will help you avoid going overboard and eating into money that you might need for bills or monthly expenses

-- Avoid peak shopping times – the shops will become busier as we get closer to Christmas, especially during the weekend.
-If possible, try and head to the shops on a weekday, preferably not on Christmas Eve!
+- Avoid peak shopping times – the shops will become busier during December as UK shoppers will have already missed out on 4 weeks of shopping due to lockdown.
+If possible, try and head to the shops on a weekday, and preferably not on Christmas Eve!

 - Take advantage of sales periods – each company will have their own sales period, as well as black Friday and cyber Monday offers if they have an online shop.
 Make yourself aware of offers coming up and take advantage of them as early as you can